obsidian-tasks-group/obsidian-tasks/docs/Advanced/Urgency.md

 ### Urgency score is not aware of task dependencies

-Blocking tasks should have higher urgency.
+When using [[Task Dependencies]], blocking tasks should have higher urgency.
 And blocked tasks should have lower urgency.

+This is not yet implemented.

 We are tracking this in [issue #2655](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2655).